-Wake BRT: Western Boulevard
+Wake BRT: Western Boulevard Corridor Study

-The Wake BRT: Western Boulevard Planning Study is intended to bridge the gap between the Major Investment Study and Project Development for the new Bus Rapid Transit (BRT) service between Downtown Raleigh and Downtown Cary (the ‘Western BRT’ service).
+The Wake BRT: Western Boulevard Corridor Study is intended to bridge the gap between the Major Investment Study and Project Development for the new Bus Rapid Transit (BRT) service between Downtown Raleigh and Downtown Cary (the ‘Western BRT’ service).
 The output of this study is intended to leverage existing and recently adopted studies to position the corridor for successful BRT implementation.
 The goals of the study are to:

 - Identify preferred alignment for BRT connection into downtown Cary